confluentinc/ksql/docs/concepts/schemas.md

 A column is defined by a combination of its [name](#valid-identifiers), its [SQL data type](#sql-data-types), and possibly a namespace.

-Key columns have a `KEY` or `PRIMARY KEY` suffix for streams and tables, respectively while value columns have no namespace suffix.
-There can be multiple columns in either namespace, given that the underlying serialization format supports it (the `KAFKA` format, for example, does not).
+Key columns for a stream have a `KEY` suffix.
+Key columns for a table have a `PRIMARY KEY` suffix.
+Value

+columns have no namespace suffix.
+There can be multiple columns in either namespace, if

+the underlying serialization format supports it.

+!!! note
+    The `KAFKA` format doesn't support multi-column keys.

-For example, the following example statement declares a stream with several key and value columns:
+For example, the following statement declares a stream with multiple

+key and value columns:

 ```sql